eladg/gariany.com/README.md

 ## Local git lfs Setup:

-* current lfs server is [deployed here](https://ac1oitsl90.execute-api.us-west-1.amazonaws.com/) using [this solution](https://github.com/troyready/git-lfs-s3).
+* This repo is using github's builtin LFS support.
-* git pull/push to load media files into local development

 ## Deployment